teapartydev/teapartydev-blog/content/index.md

 ---
-title: Home of the Second Brain 🧠
+title: Home of the Second 🧠
 tags:
   - home
 ---
-#      Welcome To The Home Of My Second Brain 🧠
+#           Welcome To The Home Of My Second 🧠

 ---